How to buy Premier Investments (PMV) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Premier Investments Limited is an apparel retail business based in Australia.
-Premier Investments shares (PMV) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Premier Investments has a trailing 12-month revenue of around $1.2 billion.
+Premier Investments shares (PMV) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Premier Investments has a trailing 12-month revenue of around $1.3 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Premier Investments